borkdude/blog/posts/porting-cljs-project-to-squint.md

 ## Reader conditionals

-When porting the project, I added features and fixed bugs in squint to accomodate targeting both CLJS and squint.
+When porting the project, I added features and fixed bugs in squint to accommodate targeting both CLJS and squint.
 So almost every `.cljs` file was renamed to a `.cljc` file and CLJS-specific code like `goog-define` was re-implemented using a squint override: